 The scholarship/grant program entitled A.C.T.I.O.N.
 (Advocacy on Campuses that Impacts Our Nation) is an opportunity for all students in public health and related disciplines to design grassroots advocacy projects.
-The top submission will be granted $500 for a project to be implemented during National Public Health Week (annually observed during the first full week of April).
 This grant program aims to motivate public health students to create and implement plans for raising public health advocacy on their campuses and in their communities.
-Applications will open in late January and the winner will be announced in March.
-If you have questions, please contact Student Assembly Action Committee Co-Chairs Joshua Munday and Jacqueline Nikpour.
+The top submission nationally will be granted $500 to implement their project during the spring of 2023, preferably during National Public Health Week.

 Friend of the Student Assembly Award

 Awarded annually to an individual or organization that has been very influential in the success of Student Assembly activities, programs or initiatives.
 Nominations and award recipients are made by the Student Assembly Board.